Akil Baddoo Player Props: Tigers vs. Angels

 - The pitching staff for the Angels has a collective 9.3 K/9, the sixth-best in the league.

-- The Angels have the 21st-ranked team ERA among all MLB pitching staffs (4.51).
+- The Angels have a 4.48 team ERA that ranks 20th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.